 Consumers looking for ways to pay off their debt will find there are many methods to do so.
 Among those methods is the debt avalanche, also sometimes referred to as debt stacking.
-This method may appeal to you if you have a sufficient amount of income to support your basic expenses and payments at the same time.
+This method is the fastest, most efficient way to pay down your debt, and it may appeal to you if you have a sufficient amount of income to support your basic expenses and payments at the same time.
 To say the least, it requires a bit of planning and due diligence to pull off.

 Consumers who are patient and analytical are often the most suitable candidates for this method.
 Here is the basic idea of how it works.
 You restructure your debt payments by ranking debts based on priority.
 Debts with the highest interest rate are ranked first, so you prioritize by interest rate.

 While other methods of paying off debts involve paying off the highest balances or even the lowest balances first, there is one major benefit to paying off your debts with the highest interest rates first.
 If you choose to do so, you can reduce the overall cost of your loans.